VTyiu/KrakenTheCode/README.md

 - Player is able to press space to open cabinets
 - When all collectibles are collected, the exit doors to the room open
 - Very cool enemies: three different types of enemies - ones that are stationary and blink, ones that have their eyes closed, opens when player gets to a certain distance from it, and then the enemy starts chasing the player, and ones that are stationary, blink, and shoot an ink sac at the player
+- Name of the game is a pun haha

 Aspects that can be improved:
 - Change the main character's model to be shorter and more fit for dungeon crawler style games